-What is the difference between a photographer’s heaven and photographers haven?
-Well, heavens become very popular quickly especially with lightning fast internet everywhere and the new ways that people are able to say “Check this out!!” with a stunning photo.
+What is the difference between a photographer’s heaven and a photographer’s haven?
+Well, heavens become very popular quickly, especially with lightning-fast internet everywhere and the new ways that people are able to say “Check this out!!” with a stunning photo.
 Then everyone wants a piece of the action.

-Capturing the amazing colours of the Aurora over a glacier lagoon or stepping into an ice cave under the glacier are the type of activities that most photographers would find heavenly.
+Capturing the amazing colours of the Aurora over a glacier lagoon or stepping into an ice cave under the glacier are the types of activities that most photographers would find heavenly.

-However, when a tour bus arrives with 14 other photographers when you are enjoying this heaven, or the ice cave suddenly fills up with 40 tourists, you need a photographer’s haven.
-This is where Iceland’s East coast steps in to play.
+However, when a tour bus arrives with 14 other photographers when you are enjoying this heaven or the ice cave suddenly fills up with 40 tourists, you need a photographer’s haven.
+This is where Iceland’s East Coast steps in.

 Vestrahorn to Reydarfjordur

-The East coast of Iceland is separated from the South coast by the Vestrahorn Mountain.
-If you are travelling by road, there is a tunnel that takes you under the mountain for 2 km until you emerge from the darkness onto Iceland’s East coast.
-From the coast the first mountain that catches the eye is Brunahorn.
+The east coast of Iceland is separated from the south coast by Vestrahorn Mountain.
+If you are travelling by road, there is a tunnel that takes you under the mountain for 2 kilometers until you emerge from the darkness onto Iceland’s east coast.
+From the coast, the first mountain that catches the eye is Brunahorn.

-This photo was a long exposure on a rainy day.
-On a clear day, Brunahorn resembles a bat and is known locally as the batman mountain.
+This photo was taken during a long exposure on a rainy day.
+On a clear day, Brunahorn resembles a bat and is known locally as the Batman Mountain.

 During the course of about an hour of driving, you would have been facing all directions, sometimes into the sun, sometimes away from the sun.
-The villages are always on the Northern edge of each fjord so that they can see the sun in the Winter.
+The villages are always on the northern edge of each fjord, so they can see the sun in the winter.

 Leaving the East Coast

-There are many opportunities to get away from the East coast along the way.
-Escape road lead to Egilstaðir and are there to help the trucker’s meet there targets, but if you get tired of going in and out of the fjords, or the photography is just not working, then follow a sign to Egilstaðir and you will be saved from the haven.
+There are many opportunities to get away from the East Coast along the way.
+Escape roads lead to Egilstaðir and are there to help the trucker’s meet there targets, but if you get tired of going in and out of the fjords or the photography is just not working, then follow a sign to Egilstaðir and you will be saved from the haven.